Wi-Fi Connectivity

 Overview

 The base station connects to Wi-Fi networks for data transmission, remote monitoring, real-time updates, and Over-the-Air (OTA) firmware upgrades.
 When connected, the device sends status reports and sensor data via MQTT and can receive commands from the backend server.
-Wi-Fi is the primary means of communication, with LTE as a fallback if wifiOnly
+Wi-Fi is the primary means of communication, with LTE as a fallback if wifiOnly is set to false.

 Key Features